skypodolsky/ground-station-core/README.md

 ```

 GSC will download a list of active satellites.
-It will also register a new cron task for updating this list every five days.
+It will also register a new cron task to update this list every five days.

 Configure `gsc_notify.sh` and set relevant e-mails: